Sex After 50: How Our Changing Body Affects Our Sexual Health

 - Changes in vaginal shape and lack of lubrication, leading to painful penetration

 Although they're not linked directly to estrogen changes during menopause, women may also experience incontinence and pelvic floor dysfunction as they get older.
+These issues can affect body confidence and cause anxiety, both of which can interfere with sexual intimacy.

-Men can also see a decline in sex drive after 50, although the exact cause is not clear.
-One of the most disheartening sexual side effects of aging for men can be erectile dysfunction (ED), or impotence.
 With ED, a man may take longer to achieve an erection, and it may lack potency and longevity.
 Premature ejaculation (also called orgasmic dysfunction) is also common.

 Additionally, older men may deal with prostate changes that impact sexual health.
 The prostate is a gland that usually gets larger with age.
 When it does, it can cause urinary symptoms, such as a frequent urge to urinate.
 Inflammation of the prostate (prostatitis), enlarged prostate (benign prostatic hyperplasia), and prostate cancer also occur frequently in older males.
-Sexual side effects may result from the condition itself or from therapies used for treatment (e.g., hormone therapy).
+Sexual side effects may result from the condition itself or from therapies used for treatment (like hormone therapy).

 What effect does physical health have on sexuality?